cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/smart-contracts/lab/content/cargo_deploy.md

     }
 ```

-Notice that we will make a `query` on the blockchain to retrieve an information.
+Notice that we will make a `query` on the blockchain to retrieve information.

-**Question 1:** Will this transaction show on the explorer?
+**Question 1:** Will this transaction show on the Explorer?

-**Question 2:** Will all the validators executed this transaction?
+**Question 2:** Will all the validators execut this transaction?

-Remeber from the `main` function and the `basic_interact_cli.rs` file that we need to call the `sum` parameter:
+Remember from the `main` function and the `basic_interact_cli.rs` file that we need to call the `sum` parameter:
 ```bash
 $ cargo run sum
     Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.36s